fabian57fabian/OpenPose-to-robotics/README.md

 [![Intro video](https://img.youtube.com/vi/VZsERaSSXtw/hqdefault.jpg)](https://youtu.be/VZsERaSSXtw)

 ## Technology
 We're currently using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to detect human body and processing that data to drive your car.
 We're using a cool DIY arduino car with bluetooth connection but any RC car with programmable MCU unit onboard will be allright.
+Check out the [connections circuit](https://github.com/fabian57fabian/OpenPose-to-robotics/blob/master/images/CarMainSketch_image.png).

 # Installation
 1. Before doing anything, **clone** and **install** [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and follow the instructions (good luck there, it's quite difficult).